 - Animated children’s series Charlie and Lola includes Lola’s imaginary friend, Soren.

-The Guardians of Ga’Hoole series spanned fifteen books, most about a Barn Owl named Soren, who proves himself quite heroic.
-Kathryn Lasky penned the series.
-It became a feature film in 2010 as Legends of the Guardians.
-Lasky is a capable namer, christening her owls everything from quirky, elegant human names (Eglantine) to more predictable appellations for fictional owls (Noctus, Twilight).
+The books inspired a feature film in 2010, titled Legends of the Guardians.
+Lasky named her owls everything from quirky, elegant human names (Eglantine) to more predictable appellations for fictional owls (Noctus, Twilight).